cloudgraph/cloudgraph-examples-quickstart/cloudgraph-quickstart-mysql-uml/README.md

 ```

-**Add Plasma Maven Plugin**
+**Add CloudGraph Maven Plugin**
 ---------------------------

 Add the Plasma Maven Plugin with 3 executions which generate data access and
 query (DSL) classes as well as a schema for MySql.
-See below Plasma Maven Plugin
+See below CloudGraph Maven Plugin
 Configuration for complete listing.

 See <https://github.com/plasma-framework/plasma-examples-quickstart> for working